mozilla/rust-components-swift/README.md

 Key points:

-* The `rust-components-swift` repo includes the `application-services` repo as a git submodule.
 * The `application-services` repo publishes a binary artifact `MozillaRustComponents.xcframework.zip` containing the Rust code and FFI definitions for all components, compiled together into a single library.
 * The `Package.swift` file references `MozillaRustComponents.xcframework.zip` as a Swift binary target.